Zeb and Haniya

 Zeb and Haniya (زیب اور حانیا, pronounced as "Zayb aur Haa-nee-ya") was a Pakistani music duo from Kohat, active from 2007 to 2014.
-The pair have sung songs in Pashto, Urdu, Dari and Turkish, combining pop with folk music to create a diverse body of work.
+The pair sang songs in Pashto, Urdu, Dari and Turkish, combining pop with folk music to create a diverse body of work.
 Their music has been described as alternative, art folk, ethnic blues and easy listening by international reviewers and critics.

-The band was a project started by two cousins, Zebunnisa Bangash and Haniya Aslam, both of whom are ethnic Pashtuns.
+The band was a project started by two cousins, Zebunnisa Bangash and Haniya Aslam (1978–2024), both ethnic Pashtuns.
 Brought up with music, they began writing together when studying as undergraduates at Smith College and Mount Holyoke College in the United States.

-While their family is originally from Kohat, Khyber Pakhtunkhwa, much of the band's work took place in Islamabad and Lahore.
-Touring in 2009, they have performed mostly in Dubai, and in some parts of Sindh and Punjab.
+While their family came from Kohat, Khyber Pakhtunkhwa, much of the band's work took place in Islamabad and Lahore.
+Touring in 2009, they performed mostly in Dubai, and in some parts of Sindh and Punjab.

 History

 Formation (2000–2007)

 Zebunnisa Humayun Bangash has been singing since age eight and has been training as a vocalist since 1998 with acclaimed Ustad Mubarak Ali Khan.
-Her fellow musician and first cousin, Haniya Aslam, is a guitarist, vocalist and songwriter.
+Her fellow musician and first cousin, Haniya Aslam, was a guitarist, vocalist and songwriter.
 Zeb and Haniya was conceived while the pair attended college in the United States; Zeb studied Economics and History of Art and Haniya studied Computer Science and Anthropology.
 Chup, their first song, came to life in sessions at an abandoned café in the basement of Zeb's dorm.
-After response from the college community, Zeb and Haniya recorded a rough version of Chup and another song titled Yaad with Mekaal Hasan (of Mekaal Hasan Band).
+After a positive response from the college community, Zeb and Haniya recorded a rough version of Chup and another song titled Yaad with Mekaal Hasan (of Mekaal Hasan Band).
 They spread via the internet and soon found their way onto Pakistan's City FM 89 radio waves.

 After the success of Chup and Yaad, Zeb and Haniya began performing live.
-The first was commissioned by the American Consulate in Islamabad, followed by their first full-length concert in Lahore.
+The first performance was commissioned by the American Consulate in Islamabad, followed by their first full-length concert in Lahore.